Seymour River – Upper Run

 Length of Shuttle (one way): 11.5 km

 Description: At higher water this run has lots of play waves.
 At lower water there are many small boulder gardens and some flat sections.
 Not much happens in respect to whitewater until you get to the bridge at spur 4.
 Below the bridge, there are several boulder gardens and near the end of the run a couple of class III.
-The last one has a headwall that has caused trouble for quite a few paddlers but the current take-out is above it.
+The last one has a headwall that has caused trouble for quite a few paddlers it is possible to take-out before these last 2 rapids but the recommended take-out is at the old bridge abutment.